 Prerequisite: ACTG 101 and consent of Department Chair This course combines an approved work experience related to the Accounting degree program with academic coursework.
+This experience will

-This experience will develop students' technical and professional skill in the workplace.
+Accounting degree program with academic coursework.
+This experience v develop students' technical and professional skill in the workplace.